RIPA Policy and Guidance

 - whether urgency provisions were used and if so why

-- dates of any approval order for renewal given by the Magistrate
+- dates of any approval order for renewal given by the Magistrates' Court

 - whether the investigation/operation is likely to result in obtaining confidential information

-12.1 All documents must be treated as strictly confidential and the authorising officer must make appropriate arrangements for their retention, security and destruction, in accordance with the Council’s Data Protection Policy and the RIPA codes of practice, GDPR.
-The recommended retention period for authorisation records is three years from the ending of the period authorised.
+25.1 All documents must be treated as strictly confidential and the Authorising Officer must make appropriate arrangements for their retention, security and destruction, in accordance with the Council’s Data Protection Policy and the RIPA Codes of Practice, UK-GDPR and Data Protection Act 2018.
+The recommended retention period for authorisation records is five years from the ending of the period authorised.

-29.2 Appropriate arrangements must be put in place for the handling, storage and destruction of material obtained through the use of covert surveillance (“the product”).
-Authorising officers must ensure compliance with the relevant data protection requirements and any relevant codes of practice.
+25.2 Appropriate arrangements must be put in place for the handling, storage and destruction of material obtained through the use of covert surveillance (“the product”).
+Authorising Officers must ensure compliance with the relevant data protection requirements and any relevant codes of practice.

-30.1 Authorisation can be granted in situations where the police rather than Gedling Borough Council require the surveillance to take action, as long as the behaviour complained of, meets all criteria to grant and in addition is also of concern to the Council.
+26.1 Authorisation can be granted in situations where the police rather than Rushcliffe Borough Council require the surveillance to take action, as long as the behaviour complained of, meets all criteria to grant and in addition is also of concern to the Council.
 Authorisation cannot be granted for surveillance requested by the police for a purely police issue.

-31.1 The Council will maintain the standards set out in this guidance and the Codes of Practice (See Appendix C).
-The Chief Surveillance Commissioner has responsibility for monitoring and reviewing the way the Council exercises the powers and duties conferred by RIPA.
+27.1 The Council will maintain the standards set out in this guidance and the Codes of Practice (See Appendix C).
+The Investigatory Powers Commissioner has responsibility for monitoring and reviewing the way the Council exercises the powers and duties conferred by RIPA.

-31.2 Contravention of the UK GDPR and/or Data Protection Act 1988 may be reported to the Information Commissioner.
+27.2 Contravention of RIPA may be reported to the Investigatory Powers Tribunal.
 Before making such a reference, a complaint concerning a breach of this guidance should be made using the Council’s own internal complaints procedure.
 To make a complaint, complete the online complaints form or contact the Communications Team, Rushcliffe Borough Council, Rushcliffe Arena, Rugby Road, West Bridgford, NG2 7YG or telephone Customer Services on 0115 981 9911.

 Part 2 – Covert Human Intelligence Sources